System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsubsection{Polarization energy}

-To get the value of atomic polarizability $\alpha_i$ in eq \ref{pol}, we use the definition of effective polarizability of an atom in a molecule, where the free-atom polarizabilitiy is scaled according to its close environment with a partitioning:
+To get the value of atomic polarizability $\alpha_i$ in eq. \ref{pol}, we use the definition of effective polarizability of an atom in a molecule, where the free-atom polarizabilitiy is scaled according to its close environment with a partitioning:

-where $V^{\mathrm{eff}}$ and $V^{\mathrm{free}}$ are the same in eq. \ref{R_eff}, and $\alpha^0_{\mathrm{free}}$ is the isotropic static polarizability. $\alpha_i$ is taken by averaging over all atoms with the same atom type in the quantum chemistry data set.
-FFAFFURR also supports to slightly adjust $\alpha_i$ by fitting force field energies to reproduce QM energies via PSO.
+where $V^{\mathrm{eff}}$ and $V^{\mathrm{free}}$ are the same as in eq. \ref{R_eff}, and $\alpha^0_{\mathrm{free}}$ is the isotropic static polarizability. $\alpha_i$ is taken by averaging over all atoms with the same atom type in the quantum chemistry data set.
+FFAFFURR also supports slightly adjusting $\alpha_i$ by fitting force-field energies to reproduce QM energies via PSO.